cynwong/MBC/assignment1/README.md

 Contact page showcase a HTML form which will later allow user to contact the site owner for contact.
 It is a simple, non-reponsive form for now.

 <h4>-- Portfolio gallery - portfolio.html --</h4>
 Portfolio page created as a gallery.
 Hence, this pages only contains images and their labels.
-This page is constructed with &lt;figure&gt;, containing &lt;img&gt; for photos, &lt;figcaption&gt; as labels.
+This page is constructed with &lt;figure&gt;, containing &lt;img&gt; for photos,and &lt;figcaption&gt; as labels.
 CSS is mainly used to achive similar look to the example given, especially &lt;figcaption&gt; elments.
 This page has a little surprise since it is too boring with a list of photos.
 Try hovering on the images.
 CSS is so cool!

 <em>Note: The same words from the examples are used here so the label may not be descriptive nor matched with its labelled photo.</em>